unique flexibility, your choices, and good value

 The PF is a performance fee option in case some investors might want to use it to create a more flexible fee rate, paying the same administration costs as everyone else but instead of a management fee, they pay one fifth of the outperformance of the Fund versus the benchmark.
 (See below for more detail).

-(The RF, or newly named Z share, is the most expensive share class and is now reserved for Tellsons Founders.)
+(The old RF share, now named Z, is the most expensive share class, closed to new investors and reserved for Tellsons Founders.)

 Performance fee share classes can represent good value for sceptical investors who want be able to pay less in the event the fund underperforms its expectations.
 They can also be unpopular because they can be too complex and because many investors do not like it if they think they are paying extra for strong performance.
 We offer the PF as an option in case some investors prefer the chance of paying less when performance disappoints and don’t mind paying more when performance is successful.
 In any case this performance fee is designed to cost approximately the same as the fixed fee if Endeavour delivers it’s targeted return over the cycle, not more!
 Because Endeavour is a multi-asset total return fund carrying less risk than equity-only funds, it is the stability of returns that is more important for the Fund than outright performance so investors should feel reassured the managers will be less incentivised to take undue risk purely to earn excess performance fees.